esl/mongooseim-docker/README.md

 Don't forget to configure the [outgoing connection pools](https://esl.github.io/MongooseDocs/latest/configuration/outgoing-connections/) in `mongooseim.toml` to connect with the services you set up!

+### Persisting Mnesia files

+Mnesia files are kept in `/var/lib/mongooseim` directory inside the container.
+In some cases it is desired to keep them while updating the image.
+In this case the `/var/lib/mongooseim` dir should be mounted to a host directory.

 ### Using CETS

 You can use CETS instead of Mnesia - see the [tutorial](https://esl.github.io/MongooseDocs/latest/tutorials/CETS-configure/) for more details.